Byedaik

 The Byedaik (ဗြဲတိုက်, lit.
 "Bachelor Chambers") served as the Privy Council in pre-colonial Burma, by handling the court's internal affairs and also served as an interlocutor between the king and other royal agencies, including the Hluttaw.

 Origins

-The Restored Taungoo Dynasty saw the establishment of a state administration system involving two major administrative bodies, the Hluttaw, and the Byedaik, that was left unchanged until the demise of the Konbaung dynasty in 1885.
+The Restored Taungoo Dynasty established a state administration system comprising two major administrative bodies, the Hluttaw and the Byedaik, which remained unchanged until the demise of the Konbaung dynasty in 1885.

 Etymology

 The word bye stems from Mon blai, meaning "bachelor."

 Composition

 During the Konbaung dynasty, the Byedaik consisted of: